 The relationship with a therapist is quite unique.
 It is a lot like a guide who's there to help make sense of things.
 It's different from a relationship since it is all about helping, and is focused in one direction.
 Opposed to friends who often feel the need to agree or ‘side’ with you, a therapist will help you to explore various situations from different angles, to gain a fuller understanding of oneself and gain a deeper grasp of the events and relationships in your life.

-We have both Licensed Professional Counselors (LPC) and Licensed Professional Counselor Associates and all clinicians accept Cigna insurance.
+We have both Licensed Professional Counselors (LPC) and Licensed Professional Counselor Associates and most clinicians accept Cigna insurance.
 If you are unfamiliar with these terms, it is our goal to help ease some of the confusion.

 What is the difference?

 An LPC is one who possesses at least a Master’s degree in counseling or related field, has successfully passed the National Counselor Exam (NCE), is fully licensed, and has more years of experience.

 An LPC Associate is one who has a temporary license with varying levels of experience.
 They potentially have a variety of specialties or specialized training and possess at least a Master’s degree in counseling or a related field.
 They have successfully passed the National Counselor Exam (NCE), and have begun their journey in building their professional identity as a counselor.

 Why see an LPC Associate?